lucacros/2324_Projet2A_PedaleGuitare/JournalDeBord.md

 ## Session 8
 ### 14/11
 Design of the Buffer boton and research for the component.
-Implementation of a new linear regulator to obtain 1.8V Codec, ADC, DAC and DMA documentation
+Research and documentation on the operation of the Codec, ADC,DAC and DMA so that we can integrate it as effectively as possible into our pedal.

 ## Session 9
 ### 28/11